teald/daisy/README.md

 This will integrate until either `maxsteps` iterations have happened _or_ the temperature and population differences between the previous and current step are less than `1e-4`.
 After one of those conditions is met, the method returns.

-FOr the purposes of adding additional conditions or, with our `Parcel` and `Tube` classes, mapping individual `Daisy` objects to a surface, one can use the `onestep` kwarg.
+For the purposes of adding additional conditions or, with our `Parcel` and `Tube` classes, mapping individual `Daisy` objects to a surface, one can use the `onestep` kwarg.
 Using `Daisy().rk4Solve(maxstep, h, onestep=True)` will run only one step of the rk4 integration before returning.
 This allows for